kevinolega/minimalchanges/_posts/2021-03-13-passive-priority.md

 Why is that?

-We are now conditoned to buy this investment.
+We are now conditoned to buy "this" investment.

-We are now conditioned to participate in this business or industry.
+We are now conditioned to participate in "this" business or industry.

 When you invest in stocks, you are essentially owning a share of a company.